Exempt Religious Denominations

 The exemption was retained by these five denominations because they had, or were willing to put in place, a system of control for works to their ecclesiastical buildings which met the conditions laid down by the Government in a code of practice (3).

 According to the code of practice, the internal procedures for exempt denominations should be as stringent as the procedures required under the secular heritage protection system.
 In particular, the exempt systems have to provide similar levels of consultation (3).
 These requirements are met in different ways by the different exempt denominations.

 In each denomination the members of the advisory/decision-making bodies will, between them, have expert knowledge of the history, development and use of church buildings, the liturgy of the denomination, church architecture and conservation of historic buildings and their contents.

-The Secretary of State for Culture, Media and Sport retains the power to withdraw the exemption from a denomination, part of a denomination (a particular diocese for instance) or a single building and the power to extend the exemption to another denomination.
+The Secretary of State for Digital, Culture, Media and Sport retains the power to withdraw the exemption from a denomination, part of a denomination (a particular diocese for instance) or a single building and the power to extend the exemption to another denomination.

 What follows is a description of the system maintained by each denomination that justifies its exemption.